brandon-wallace/pomodoro-focus/readme.md

 # Pomodoro Focus

-# A simple online pomodoro timer for mobile and desktop.
+# A online pomodoro timer for mobile and desktop.

 # https://pomodorofocus.netlify.app/